dahlia/homebrew-jetbrains-eap/README.md

 Casks
 -----

 Every cask in this tap ends with `-eap`.
+These can coexist with the non-EAP casks.

  -  `clion-eap`
  -  `datagrip-eap`